-A benefit of a securitisation being STS is that it allows European banks investing in such a securitisation to place such securitisation within its liquidity cover ratio (“LCR”) pool.
+A benefit of a securitisation being STS is that it allows banks investing in such a securitisation to place such securitisation within its liquidity cover ratio (“LCR”) pool.
 These are pools of highly liquid securities that banks must hold to meet temporary liquidity difficulties.
-This provision is set out in the Capital Requirements Regulation (Regulation (EU) 2017/2401).
-In essence, the new regulation applies from January 1, 2019 but includes a transition period whereby for the relevant transactions the existing LCR rules apply until April 2020 and the new rules apply from that future date.

-In addition to an STS verification, PCS will provide an LCR assessment in which it will address these additional 8 criteria which are applicable from April 2020 onwards from all transaction closed after January 1, 2019.
-The LCR assessment does not cover the existing or pre-April 2020 LCR criteria.
+In addition to an STS verification, PCS will, if requested, provide an LCR assessment in which it will address these additional 8.

 We strongly advise all visitors to this site to read our “Disclaimer” for a better understanding of the nature of all PCS Labels.

 In order to meet regulatory requirements, it is not possible for an originator or sponsor to engage PCS only for an LCR assessment without engaging PCS for an STS verification of the same transaction.

 As an LCR assessment is always part of an STS verification, application for an LCR assessment is made by ticking the LCR assessment box in either the Application Form for an STS Verification and Assessment for PCS UK, or the Application Form for an STS Verification and Assessment for PCS EU.

 The fees for an LCR assessment shall be payable in Euros or Pounds Sterling depending on the currency in which the securities are denominated.